NTMC-Community/MatchZoo/README.md

 # MatchZoo
 ----
 MatchZoo is a toolkit for text matching.
 It was developed with a focus on facilitate the designing, comparing and sharing of deep text matching models.
-There are a number of deep matchinng methods, such as DRMM, MatchPyramid, MV-LSTM, DUET, ARC-I, ARC-II, DSSM, and CDSSM, designed with a unified interface.
-It was always exciting to receive any code constributions, suggestions, comments from all our MatchZoo users.
+There are a number of deep matchinng methods, such as DRMM, MatchPyramid, MV-LSTM, aNMM, DUET, ARC-I, ARC-II, DSSM, and CDSSM, designed with a unified interface.
+We are always happy to receive any code constributions, suggestions, comments from all our MatchZoo users.

 ## Overview
 The architecture of the MatchZoo toolkit is depicited in the Figure  in what follows,